SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Types.md

 that conforms to a protocol or protocol composition, without specifying the underlying concrete type.

+◊ there is a specific concrete type
+◊ the underlying type is known at compile time
+◊ the compiler can use that type for optimizations
+◊ but... the opaque type forms a boundary, which type information can't cross

 Opaque types appear as the return type of a function or subscript, or the type of a property.
 Opaque types can't appear as part of a tuple type or a generic type,